society-for-the-blind/slate2-proposal/slate2_proposal.md

 #### 1996

-The commercialization of the web begins to take advantage of the new medium with great success and huge gains.
+The commercialization of the web begins with great success and huge gains.

 #### 1998

 In a move unprecented at the time from a software company, Netscape releases the source code of its high market-share web browser.
 This event becomes the catalyst to a group of technologists, who have been advocating a more pragmatic approach to the Free Software Foundation's principles, to create the Open Source Initiative.
-The new organization's focus was to promulgate "the practical benefits of free software"[@roads-and-bridges] without "the ideological and confrontational connotations of the term"[@https://en.wikipedia.org/wiki/Open-source_software_movement]
+The new organization's focus is to promulgate "_the practical benefits of free software_"[@roads-and-bridges] without "_the ideological and confrontational connotations of the term_"[@https://en.wikipedia.org/wiki/Open-source_software_movement]

 ### 2.3.2 Open source versus free software

 #### 2.3.2.1 Common ground

-Both **free[^footnote-word_free] software** and **open source software** do roughly mean the same: "_users have the freedom to run, copy, distribute, study, change and improve the software_"[@https://www.gnu.org/philosophy/free-sw.en.html][^footnote-compare_os].
+Both **free[^footnote-word_free] software** and **open source software** do roughly mean the same:

-[^footnote-word_free]: "_Many languages have two separate words for “free” as in freedom and “free” as in zero price.
-For example, French has “libre” and “gratuit”.
-Not so English; there is a word “gratis” that refers unambiguously to price, but no common adjective that refers unambiguously to freedom._"[@https://www.gnu.org/philosophy/categories.en.html]
+  * According to the Free Software Foundation's summary, it means that "_users have the freedom to run, copy, distribute, study, change and improve the software_"[@https://www.gnu.org/philosophy/free-sw.en.html][^footnote-compare_os].

-[^footnote-compare_os]: Compare with the summary from the Open Source Initiative's own summary: "_Generally, Open Source software is software that can be freely accessed, used, changed, and shared (in modified or unmodified form) by anyone.
+  * The Open Source Initiative defines it as "_software that can be freely accessed, used, changed, and shared (in modified or unmodified form) by anyone.
 Open source software is made by many people, and distributed under licenses that comply with the [Open Source Definition](https://opensource.org/osd-annotated)._"[@https://opensource.org/faq#osd]

 See [Glossary](#glossary) for their formal definitions.